hooskers/site/content/page/projects.md

 - The backend is hosted on Heroku's free tier, so the first load may take a while while the instance spins up.
 - The sidebar uses `backdrop-filter` for a blur effect which is only supported in Safari.
 Can be seen in Chrome by turning on the `Enable Experimental Web Platform Features` flag in Chrome's `chrome://flags`.
 - The sidebar filter only filters on the vehicle's labels (like `Blue to Hillsboro` or `4 To St. Johns`).
 Soon there will be functionality to filter on current stop, and vehicle type.
 - Stop IDs are shown instead of the name.
 Like `In transit to 1448` instead of `In transit to SE Division & 30th`.
-I probably won't fix that until I do the GraphQL refactor on the backend since it requires more informtion than is given from Trimet's vehicle positions endpoint.

 #### Tools: